 Northgard Guide: Tips and Tricks For Getting Started with Your First Settlement

-Even in Early Access, Northgard is a smooth and mechanically robust real time strategy game that subverts expectations with fresh and inventive features.
+Northgard is a smooth and mechanically robust real-time strategy game that subverts expectations with fresh and inventive features.
 There are a lot of moving parts in this RTS from Evoland and Evoland II developer, Shiro Games.
 There’s no pausing to strategize, either, so you need to hit the ground running if you’re going to rule this Viking continent – whether that be through conquest, trade, or lore.

 Here, we’ll cover: